code-a-saurus/SWEditor/README.md

 - Ship software levels

 ### Usage:
-Run the script and follow the interactive prompts to edit either GAMEA.FM or GAMEB.FM save files.
+Run the script and follow the interactive prompts to edit your SW1 saves.

+You currently need to provide your own GAMEA.FM and GAMEB.FM files.

+The files currently need to be located in a directory named /test_data/ beneath the project root directory, and they need to be named GAMEA.FM and GAMEB.FM.

+Everything should work.
+It's been mostly tested.